 National Data Opt-Out

 The application of the National Data Opt-Out to information shared by NHS Digital will be considered on a case by case basis and may or may not apply depending on the specific purposes for which the data is to be used.
 This is because during this period of emergency, the National Data Opt-Out will not generally apply where data is used to support the coronavirus outbreak, due to the public interest and legal requirements to share information.

 To read more about the health and care information NHS Digital collects, its legal basis for collecting this information and what choices and rights you have in relation to the processing by NHS Digital of your personal data, see:

 Next PPG Meeting is to be confirmed.

-Extended Hours: With effect from Monday 1st July the practice will offer routine GP appointments from 8.00 am on a Monday and Tuesday each week.
+Extended Hours: With effect from Monday 1st July the practice will offer routine clinical appointments from 8.00 am and from 6.30pm during the week.
 You can book these appointments on line or via our reception team.